 - General Opinion: What… The… F**k?

 - Review: Honestly… The whole idea of this film is great.
-The idea of the last roman emperor going to britain to find the previously decimated ninth legion to save the roman empire is a good one and has potential.
-This film should be done on an epic scale with high pitched, raging battles and stunning landscapes… What we get instead is Colin Firth… who really doesn’t suit the role of a Roman general, Lucious Vorenus from the ‘ROME’ tv series pulling silly faces for the entirety of the film, Ben Kingsley doing god knows what accent… and an Indian Ninja Woman… YEP… AN INDIAN NINJA WOMAN!
+The idea of the last Roman emperor going to Britain to find the previously decimated ninth legion in order to save the Roman empire is a good one and has potential.
+This film should be done on an epic scale with high pitched, raging battles and stunning landscapes… What we get instead is Colin Firth, who really doesn’t suit the role of a Roman general, Lucious Vorenus from the ‘Rome‘ TV series pulling silly faces for the entirety of the film, Ben Kingsley doing god knows what accent… and an Indian Ninja Woman… YEP… AN INDIAN NINJA WOMAN!

-Rating: 3/10- As Ben Kingsley says at the end “We still need heroes… Don’t we?”
-Well… this film definately needs a hero to save it.
+Rating: 3/10- As Ben Kingsley says at the end- “We still need heroes… Don’t we?”
+This film definitely needs a hero to save it.

 #3 Tristan and Isolde

-- General Opinion: Looks good compared to The Last Legion
+- General Opinion: Looks good, especially when compared to The Last Legion

 - Review: It has some of the epicness that the previous film lacked and the battles are much better (If still a little on the short side).
-The basic plot pre dates that of the Arthurian romances and generally holds up for most of the film- probably because those medieval types knew how to tell a good story.
+The basic plot pre-dates that of the Arthurian romances and generally holds up for most of the film, probably because those medieval types knew how to tell a good story.
 Too bad the same can’t be said for the acting.
-The title characters (James Franco and Sophia Myles- AKA Harry Osborne and Madame Du Pompadour!) have no chemistry whatsoever and most of the supporting characters do nothing but whinge throughout.
+The title characters (James Franco and Sophia Myles- AKA Harry Osborne and Madame Du Pompadour) have no chemistry whatsoever and most of the supporting characters do nothing but whinge throughout.
 The accents are all over the place as well.
-Like it’s predecessor on the list, this film deserves better.
-The problem is that it just never seems to get off the ground and as such, by the end i didn’t really care what was happening.
+Like it’s predecessor, this film deserves better.
+The problem is that it just never seems to get off the ground and as such, by the end I didn’t really care what was happening.